 For instance, on the site Timeout, we see that most of the organic traffic was through informational keywords, but quite close is traffic from commercial keywords.

 Want to try out Organic Research for your own domain or your competitor’s?
-Get one month of Semrush Pro for free.
+Get 14 days of Semrush Pro for free.

 You can then compare this to your own site and see if you can target similar keywords to bring in more organic traffic.